Body Worlds: Description

 The exhibit states that its purpose and mission is the education of laypeople about the human body, leading to better health awareness.
 Each Body Worlds exhibition contains approximately 25 full-body plastinates with expanded or selective organs shown in positions that enhance the role of certain systems.

 To produce specimens for Body Worlds, von Hagens employs around 100 people at his laboratory in Guben, Germany.
-One of the most difficult specimens to create was the giraffe that appears in 'Animal Inside Out'.
+One of the most difficult specimens to create was the giraffe that appears in Body Worlds: Animal Inside Out.
 The specimen took three years to complete—ten times longer than it takes to prepare a human body.
 Ten people are required to move the giraffe, because its final weight (like all specimens after plastination) is equal to the original animal.

 Many of the whole-body specimens are partially dissected in the Écorché style of 17th and 18th century European tradition, while others are sliced in various anatomical planes to permit understanding of anatomical structure.
 In addition, more than 200 specimens of real human organs and organ systems are typically separately displayed in glass cases, some showing various medical conditions.
 Some of the whole-body specimens, such as the "Tai Chi Man", demonstrate interventions, and include prosthetics such as artificial hip joints or heart valves.
 Often featured is a liver with cirrhosis, and the lungs of a smoker and non-smoker are placed for side by side comparison.
 A prenatal display may feature fetuses and embryos, some with congenital disorders.